joecgithub/hello-world/docs/Stark_Developer_Reference/Stark_Development_Process.md

 -   Create a pull request to [the master branch](http://luxgit.mlp.com/algo-execsvcs/stark/pulls).
 -   GitHub will re-run all unit tests, and only if they pass will it allow the request to be merged.
 -   Check your pull request for comments and questions, and respond directly on the pull request (again, we try to avoid emails).
--   The JIRA will automatically transition to "In Review".
+-   The JIRA will automatically transition to "In Review"

 ## 7. Pull Requests Management Guidelines